 In 2020, Nick's became a nonprofit and even rented a building at a local farmers market.
 That gave Nick's two places to work from.
 A regional foundation was talking to Nick's about a possible grant to get them into a brick and mortar but then the pandemic hit and everything came to a screeching halt.

-Being a new nonprofit and having to pay rent when they were closed almost broke the organization.
+Being a new nonprofit and having to pay rent at the farmers market when they were closed almost broke the organization.
 It looked like Nick's was going to have to shut down but then Bruce decided to take a big leap of faith.

-He decided the only way to save Nick's was to do a fundraiser so he rode his bicycle across the state of Texas from Texhoma to South Padre Island, a 962 mile trip, and it raised enough money to save Nick's for another year.
+He decided the only way to save Nick's was to do a fundraiser so he rode his bicycle across the state of Texas from Texhoma, Oklahoma to South Padre Island, a 962 mile trip, and it raised enough money to save Nick's.